AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 2. The second piece is a `UNION ALL` that enables the returning of all rows for each recursion run.

-3. The third part is, in a sense, the recursion itself and what might also be called a **recrusive member**.
+3. The third part is, in a sense, the recursion itself and what might also be called a **recursive member**.
 When calling the CTE for the first time (R<sub>1</sub>) we're returning the iteration before the union, here our start date and weekday.
 We then select tat row and add a day to the date and increase the week day by one, returning for the second iteration (R<sub>2</sub>) '2023-01-02' and 'Monday'.
 This repeats for the third, fourth (R<sub>n</sub>)... until we reach a **termination condition**, a threshold we set, here `WHERE Date < GETDATE()`, terminating our recursion completely.

-A threshold is important to break out, especially if the complexity of the problem *might* increase substantially in each iteration as we'll see shortly.
+A threshold is important for breaking out of the recursion, especially if the complexity of the problem *might* increase substantially in each iteration as we'll see shortly.
 Besides the exit option in the `WHERE` clause, the *default* recursion will go to a max of 100 iterations before throwing an error.
 For that purpose I added a MAXRECURSION of 300 to accommodate it.

 <details>
 <summary>More / Unlimited Iterations</summary>

 If we were to run the above query and try to produce dates for more than a year without setting the `OPTION (MAXRECURSION X)` we'd get an error since we'd exceed the default of 100 iterations.
-If you want your recursion to go more than the default, just set the `MAXRECURSION OPTION` to what you need.
+If you want your recursion to itreate more than the default, just set the `MAXRECURSION OPTION` to what you need.
 For an unlimited option use the value 0: